MagnusBrzenk/typescript-immutable-MERN-stack-demo/src/common/models/_README.md

 ```

 -   when you store (parts of) your state in a document DB like Mongo, when you transmit it across a network as a JSON, and when you move it around the backend and parts of the client app, you want to interact with your data as POJOs and JS arrays (not as immutables)
--   when you store your state as part of a frontend redux state connected to your smart components, the received wisdom is that you interact with your data as immutable structures
+-   when you store your state as part of a frontend redux state connected to your smart components, an influential school of thought is that it's best to interact with your data as immutable structures
--   to have the best of all worlds, you therefore need to be able to smartly convert from POJOs to immutable structures and vice-versa; accomplishing this while (i) provisioning your POJOs and immutables with type safety AND (ii) not violating the DRY principle is a very difficult intersection of desiderata to obtain, and this architecture is designed to get as close as possible to those goals
+-   to have the best of all worlds, you therefore need to be able to smartly convert from POJOs to immutable structures and vice-versa; accomplishing this while (i) provisioning your POJOs and immutables with type safety AND (ii) not violating the DRY principle is difficult; this architecture aims to get as close as possible to those goals

 ## Architecture